ahmad-mirsalari/SOM-on-PULP/README.md

 ## Get Started
-Each kernel design includes a Python model and a C program.
+The kernel design includes a Python model and a C program.
 The Python model generates the input dataset, computes the kernel output as a golden reference, and assesses the accuracy using a customizable error metric.
-Each folder contains a specific test with the golden model generator and a brief description of how to run the test.
 ### Prerequisites
 #### Python
 These golden models are built on top of PyTorch data types.
 The following packages need to be installed: